farhadkpx/Data-Science-Capstone-Project/README.md

 Shiny app for next word perdiction is running at: (shiny)

-Detail alogorithm resources is available at: (github)
+Detail alogorithm resources is available at: https://github.com/farhadkpx/Data-Science-Capstone-Project